PracticalParticle/Sandblox/docs/blox-library.md

 description: Catalog of available blox components in SandBlox
 author: Particle CS Team
 lastUpdated: 2025-03-11
-tags: [SandBlox, blockchain, components, Particle AA]
+tags: [SandBlox, blockchain, components, Guardian AA]
 category: Components
 ---

 ## Blox Library

 The SandBlox library provides a collection of pre-built, secure blockchain components that you can use to rapidly build your applications.
-Each blox is designed to be modular, reusable, and secure by default using Particle Account Abstraction.
+Each blox is designed to be modular, reusable, and secure by default using Guardian Account Abstraction.

 ## Core Blox